-1.1.CIF Information
+1.1 CIF Information

-Forex TB Ltd (hereinafter referred to as the 'Company') was incorporated in the Republic of Cyprus on 28 August 2012 as a private limited liability company with registration number HE 310943 and it is a Cyprus Investment Firm.
-The Company obtained a licence from the Cyprus Securities and Exchange Commission (hereinafter referred to as the "CySEC"), with licence number CIF 272/15 on 07 April 2015.
+ForexTB Ltd (hereinafter the 'Company') was incorporated in the Republic of Cyprus on 28 August 2012 as a private limited liability company with registration number HE 310943.
+The Company obtained a Cyprus Investment Firm ("CIF") licence from the Cyprus Securities and Exchange Commission ("CySEC"), CIF licence No. 272/15 on 07 April 2015 to provide the following Investment and Ancillary Services in trading with the Financial Instruments listed below, in accordance with Part I, II and III of the Law 87(I)/2017: